 To improve local accessibility to ?
 X X healthcare, education employment food shopping facilities and recreational resources (including open spaces and sports facilities) and promote healthy and sustainable travel or non-travel choices.
-Relying on building regulations changes could allow developers time to adapt to higher energy efficiency standards in homes and may reduce financial burden on developers.
-However given the ambitious targets which exist this is uncertain and may only be a temporary impact Would reduce contributions for other facilities and infrastructure, impacts would be negative although the significance/magnitude of this impact is uncertain.
-Would reduce contributions for other facilities and infrastructure, impacts would be negative although the significance/magnitude of this impact is uncertain. to make best use of existing infrastructure and reduce the need to travel and increase opportunities for non car travel (public transport walking and cycling) No significant impact identified No significant impact identified No significant impact identified To achieve stable and sustainable levels of economic growth and maintain economic competitiveness No significant impact identified No significant impact identified No significant impact identified to diversify and strengthen local urban and rural economies and create high quality employment opportunities No significant impact identified No significant impact identified No significant impact identified to enhance the vitality and viability of existing town and village centres No significant impact identified No significant impact identified No significant impact identified V ? ? to improve the quality of new development and the existing built environment This option could also support the delivery of Bfl12 standards on marginally viable site.
-Impacts would be positive and of minor significance.
-Early provision of low carbon development could improve one aspect of urban design but could frustrate the delivery of other design elements (see issue 14) where it renders sites unviable.
+Relying on building regulations changes could allow developers to deliver housing stock which is more energy efficient than existing homes Could reduce contributions for other facilities and infrastructure, impacts would be negative although the significance/magnitude of this impact is uncertain .
+Could reduce contributions for other facilities and infrastructure, impacts would be negative although the significance/magnitude of this impact is uncertain . to make best use of existing infrastructure and reduce the need to travel and increase opportunities for non car travel (public transport walking and cycling) No significant impact identified No significant impact identified No significant impact identified To achieve stable and sustainable levels of economic growth and maintain economic competitiveness No significant impact identified No significant impact identified No significant impact identified to diversify and strengthen local urban and rural economies and create high quality employment opportunities No significant impact identified No significant impact identified No significant impact identified to enhance the vitality and viability of existing town and village centres No significant impact identified No significant impact identified No significant impact identified V ? ? to improve the quality of new development and the existing built environment This option would set a floor for minumum quality standards (as prescribed in Building Regulations) for new homes including in respect of energy efficiency, access, water efficiency and storage.
+Seeking higher standards set out in Building regulations could improve the urban design but could frustrate the delivery of other design elements.
 Impacts are uncertain.
-Early provision of low carbon development could improve one aspect of urban design but could frustrate the delivery of other design elements (see issue 14) where it renders sites unviable.
-Impacts are uncertain. to minimise waste and increase the reuse and recycling of waste materials No significant impact identified No significant impact identified No significant impact identified V VV VV to promote sustainable forms of construction and sustainable use of natural resources Relying on building regulations will lead to a long term improvement in the sustainability of new homes and will improve construction techniques were efficiency improvements are through fabric improvements.
-However benefits will take longer to come forward.
+Seeking higher standards scould improve the urban design but could frustrate the delivery of other design elements.
+Impacts are uncertain. to minimise waste and increase the reuse and recycling of waste materials No significant impact identified No significant impact identified No significant impact identified V VV VV to promote sustainable forms of construction and sustainable use of natural resources Relying on building regulations will lead to a long term improvement in the sustainability of new homes.
 Impact are likely to be positive and of moderate significance over the plan period.
-Sustainable construction will help improve the usability, durability and efficiency of new homes.
-Impacts will be positive and of moderate to major significance and temporary as national policy is likely to catch up over the plan lifetime.
-Sustainable construction will help improve the usability, durability and efficiency of new homes.
-Impacts will be positive and of moderate to major significance and temporary as national policy is likely to catch up over the plan lifetime.
+Sustainable construction to meet higher catogory standards (for example in respect of in Building Regulations) could help improve the usability, durability and efficiency of new homes.
+Impacts will be positive and of moderate to major significance.
+Sustainable construction will help improve the usability, durability and efficiency of new homes on specific sites.
+Impacts will be positive and of moderate to major significance.